Ahnfelt/alua/README.md

 If the variant has methods, those can be supplied in a `with` ... `end` block after the variant, e.g.

 ```
-function newDuck(metersToNextLake: Float) : Animal
+function newDuck(metersToNextLake: Float): Animal
   local miles = Float.round(metersToNextLake * 0.000621)
   Duck with
     method fly()
-      "The duck flew \{miles} miles to the next lake."
+      "The duck flew \(miles) miles to the next lake."
     end
   end
 end